 Chips: Black bean salsa is traditionally served with tortilla chips as a dip.
 I try to buy “healthy” chips with real ingredients, organic or non-GMO, baked and lower in sodium.

 Meats and salad: Think beyond dipping.
 Serve on top of salmon, chicken, or as a salad, for example:

-- Mixed with chopped cilantro lime chicken or chili lime chicken as a salad.
+- Mixed with chopped chili lime chicken as a salad.